nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The keyboard input `F4` will open an export window from the main window (as shown in the image below).
 From there, input the file name of the
 JSON file to be exported and select the desired location for it to be saved!

-* Alternatively, like the import function, you can access the export function from the `File` option in the top left corner of the main window.
+* Alternatively, like the import function, you can access the export function from the `File` tab in the top left corner of the main window.

 ![ExportDataWindow](images/ExportWindow.jpg)
 ---